-On Sunday, 2/26/2012, Dave, WA1JHK, and Doug, K2AD, traveled to the club's Conifer Mountain Site to investigate issues with noise on 147.225 and poor sensitivity on 53.050.
-Here's a summary of what we found:
+On Saturday, May 5, Dave, WA1JHK, and Willem, AC0KQ traveled to the club's Conifer repeater site.
+Here's a summary of what we got done.

 -- we fixed the problem causing intermittent autopatch access on 147.225.
 It's still not working from 145.160 and 145.460 -- that problem is still be investigated.